Aegrah/PANIX/README.md

 ![](https://i.imgur.com/waxVImv.png)

 # Disclaimer
 ALPHA is intended for authorized security testing and research purposes only.
 Misuse of this tool for malicious activities is not condoned and is entirely at the user's own risk.
 By using ALPHA, you agree that you are responsible for your own actions.
+Just don't do stupid stuff.